 Generally, weekends or long weekends are a fabulous amount of time to spend together as an extended group.
 Some groups plan for a whole week.

 Sometimes if the older siblings are retired they maybe book to come to a retreat centre or Hotel a few days earlier.
 That gives them time to visit and all the young people can join them once the weekend arrives.

 When getting organized, you need a central person

-When planning a family reunion someone the family is expected to lead and organize is always a nice way to bring confidence to the event.
-Next is surrounding that person with the needed helpers.
+When planning a family reunion someone in the family is expected to lead and organize.
+By having a central person it brings confidence to an event.
+The next step is surrounding the central person with helpers.
 Support people are always important.
 This will form your committee.
 From here you can start organizing and delegating the different tasks.
-Plan to communicate maybe twice a month.
+Plan to communicate maybe onec or twice a month.

 Where are you going to host?

 It used to be that homes where common places to host a gathering.
 But houses with a lot of bedrooms have become less common.